 For many people, networking is a dreaded affair.
 This is especially true for introverts who loathe the required small talk that comes with the event.
-That said, even the most gregarious among us can be a little intimidated by the process, especially if their conversation counterpart is seen as a more powerful or politically important player.
+That said, even the most gregarious among us can be slightly intimidated by the process, especially if their conversation counterpart is a more powerful or politically influential player.

-If requesting a meet for coffee conversation is not your favorite sport, leverage the following three rules to combat your discomfort and help ensure the interaction is beneficial to both parties.
+If requesting a “meet for coffee” conversation is not your favorite sport, leverage the following three rules to combat your discomfort and help ensure the interaction benefits both parties.

-- Have a Clear, Specific Reason for the Meeting: Don’t say you want to pick my brain, be as specific as possible e.g. You want to learn how to break into professional speaking; You want to collect job leads for a career in finance; or You want to learn how to take your business to the next level.
-The more specific your request, the faster I’m able to help or refer you to someone who can if the topic is outside my expertise.
+- Have a Clear, Specific Reason for the Meeting: Don’t say you want to pick my brain; be as specific as possible.
+For example, you want to learn how to break into professional speaking, collect job leads for a career in finance, or take your business to the next level.
+The more specific your request, the faster I can help or refer you to someone who can if the topic is outside my expertise.

-- Request an Action/Take an Action: If I meet with you, it’s because I know you and have a vested interest in your success or because at one point, a new acquaintance helped me and I’m simply paying back the karma.
+- Request an Action/Take an Action: If I meet with you, it’s because I know you and have a vested interest in your success or because, at one point, an acquaintance helped me, and I’m simply paying back the karma.
 So, make the interaction worth the time spent.
-That mean’s two things.
-First, make a clear request of me: share a contact, provide a referral, loan me a copy of a book.
+That means two things.
+First, make an explicit request of me: share a contact, provide a referral, or loan me a book.
 Second, commit to an action – actually use what was provided within a specific time frame.

 Finally, don’t forget to Follow up.
 Let your conversation counterpart know how you are doing.
 It means more than you know.

-If I spent time with you, chances are I want you to be successful.
+If I spend time with you, chances are I want you to be successful.
 So circle back now and then to share your triumphs.
-I’ll take pride in the small role I played in that success, be more invested in your future, and thus more likely to help again down the road.
+I’ll take pride in my small role in that success, be more invested in your future, and thus be more likely to help again.